ph4n70mr1ddl3r/ogx/README.md

 **What's next?**
 [Follow me](https://twitter.com/ph4n70mr1ddl3r) and I will announce if there are community built projects built using OGX.
 Also, check the [OGX Forum](https://github.com/ph4n70mr1ddl3r/ogx/discussions) every now and then if there are discussions.
 You can also post there if you have questions or you need help.

+**Notes**
+I'll execute the claim for crank 1 and 2 to demonstrate and update this readme for details.